MARRIOTT TEE'S UP A PASS ON JOHN C. FRY - LETCHWORTH 1991

-Many also felt that Marriott was "protected" within the sport and could do no wrong.
-After all, his mother Gwen, was not only an international judge but also an influential figure on the Roller Speed Committee, as well as being an established domestic judge and referee.
+Some critics will also tell you that they felt Marriott was "protected" within the sport.
+His mother Gwen, was not only an international judge but also an influential figure on the Roller Speed Committee, as well as being an established domestic judge and referee.
 In addition, his coach, Davis, was also the National Team Manager during Marriott's golden years, (1988 to 1990).
 But again, this would just be speculation and opinion and a cheap point to score.
 And even if that were true, it is all immaterial.
 In the period he was actively competing, Marriott's domestic record is second to none.
 His victories are not only without equal, but they came at a time when British skating was still producing world class skaters - the Harlow brothers, Newton, Tooke, Spence, Wordsworth, Atkins and quite a few others.
 Three European silver medals and one gold in six years is also nothing to be sniffed at and all gained through individual merit.

 Only Marriott knows the reasons why he walked away at such a young age.
 At 22 it is doubtful that he had reached his peak.
 He certainly had many more years ahead of him than were behind him.
 For the briefest of periods he really was unbeatable, but for the rest of his life he will always be a British skating legend.